NeLLi-team/gvclass/docs/how-to/configure-the-database.md

 # Configure the database

 GVClass reads its reference markers, HMMs, and tree references from one database directory.
 You control where that directory lives, point several runs at a single shared copy, and let GVClass keep it current.
-The bundle is versioned separately from the software; this page covers the v1.7.1 bundle that ships with GVClass 2.0.0.
+The bundle is versioned separately from the software.
+The repo-local `resources/` tree is currently `DB_VERSION` v2.0.0; the public setup-download block remains pinned to v1.7.1 until a v2.0.0 archive and checksum are published.

 ## Where GVClass looks for the database